NIST-FRG/cone-db/scripts/PH_cone-explorer/README.md

 ```bash
 pip install streamlit
 ```
+### SmURF
+The major use of this data explorer will be

 ## Tools

+### Compare Tests

+##### Overview

+Grants the user the ability to view and compare the data from multiple tests.

+##### Filter Options

+Select `SmURF Filter` to select a date range of tests; start and end date must be in the format **YYYY-MM-DD**.

+##### Selecting Tests to View

+Type out the material you wish to view, followed by the version of that material if more than one exist.
+Select the specific tests you would like to view, or click one of the three checkboxes.

+`Select All Tests for []` will select all tests for the material(s) and version(s) you have selected in brackets.

+`Select All Average Tests` will select all average test file for each version of each material.

+`Select All Manually Reviewed and Approved Tests` will select all tests that have been manually reviewed and approved.

+##### Data Plotting Options

+For TGA, curves of Mass (mg), Normalized Mass (g/g_0), Mass Loss Rate (mg/s), and Normalized Mass Loss Rate (1/s) can be plotted against Temperature (K).

+Average curves only exist for Normalized Data.
+If an average test exists, click `View Uncertainty in Average (data type)` to plot its expanded uncertainty (2 sigma).

+Plots can zoom in and out, pan, and save the plot as a .png file.
+Click on the name of a test to hide its curve; double click to isolate a curve.

 ### Metadata Editor
 Allows for editing metadata fields through a spreadsheet/table-like interface, as well as bulk deleting files.